Isaac McCoy: Missionary work in the 1830s

-McCoy, his son John, his daughter Delilah, and her missionary husband Johnston Lykins, worked together as missionaries to the Shawnee and Lenape (Delaware), following them to what is now Kansas City, Missouri, on the border of Indian Territory and near their reservations.
-The younger McCoy established a trading post at Westport, Missouri.
-He was among the first organizers of Kansas City.
-Lykins became the city's first legally elected mayor.
+McCoy, his son John, his daughter Delilah, and her missionary husband Johnston Lykins, formerly a teacher at McCoy's school at Raccoon Creek, worked together as missionaries to the Shawnee and Lenape (Delaware), following them to what is now the Kansas City metropolitan area, on the eastern border of Indian Territory and near their reservations.
+John McCoy established a trading post at Westport, Missouri and was a co-founder of the town of Kansas, Missouri—which combined to become Kansas City, Missouri.
+Lykins was a co-founder of Kansas and was elected its first legal mayor, remaining a major civic booster of Kansas City for the rest of his life.

 McCoy's strong views were often at odds with the Baptist mission board and other missionaries.
 In 1832, a smallpox epidemic was killing thousands of Indians.
 McCoy traveled to Washington, seeking funds from Congress to support a vaccination program for Indians.
 He found little enthusiasm for such a bill.
-The Missouri Senator, Alexander Buckner, said to him about the Indians, "if they were all dead it would be a blessing for our country."
+The Missouri Senator, Alexander Buckner, said to him about the Indians, "if they were all dead it would be a blessing for our country".
 Partially due to his efforts, Congress eventually passed a modest bill to finance Indian vaccinations.